spabinger/BioinformaticsAndGenomeAnalyses2018/day3/README.md

 __(*)__ Answer the following questions by investigating the SAM file

     * What version of the human assembly was used to perform the alignments?
     * What version of bwa was used to align the reads?
     * What is the name of the first read?
     * At what position does the alignment of the read start?

-    Use SAMtools for these questions
     samtools view -H aln.bam | less
     samtools view aln.bam | less

+    Answers:
+    - NCBI37
+    - bwa 0.5.9-r16      [samtools view -H aln.bam | grep "^@PG" | head -n1 ]
+    - SRR077487.2342754     [samtools view  aln.bam | head -n1 | cut -f 1]
+    - 10003   [samtools view  aln.bam | head -n1 | cut -f 4]

 __(*)__ Sort the BAM file

-    samtools sort -o sorted.bam -@ 2 aln.bam
+    samtools sort -o sorted.bam -@ 2 aln.bam    [prefix with  time  to stop the duration of the command]

 __(*)__ Extract small file

+    samtools view -h sorted.bam | head -n 50000 | samtools view -S -b - > small_sorted.bam
+    or
-    samtools view -h sorted.bam | head -n 50000 | samtools view -S -b -0 small_sorted.bam
+    samtools view -h sorted.bam | head -n 50000 | samtools view -S -b -o small_sorted.bam

 __(*)__ Index the bam file